How to Enroll

 Enrollment is subject to receipt of a course registration form for each participant.
 Tuition and conference fee must be paid in full or certified for payment prior to the first class session.
 The NJC accepts personal checks, traveler’s checks, cash, credit cards (Discover, MasterCard, Visa and American Express) or a signed purchase order from the responsible agency.

-Each participant will be sent an electronic and a written confirmation of enrollment.
-If a confirmation letter is not received within 14 days following application submittal, please contact the NJC Registrar’s Office at: (800) 255-8343 or (775) 784-6747 or firstname.lastname@example.org.
+Each participant will be sent an electronic confirmation of enrollment.
+If an email confirmation is not received within 7 business days following a registration submittal, please contact the NJC Registrar’s Office at: (800) 255-8343 or (775) 784-6747 or firstname.lastname@example.org.

 Tuition fees include all course materials.
 There is no additional fee for computer use in lab classes.